ahmedalaa14/DevSecOps-Project/README.md

 # DevSecOps Project

-> project focuses on the secure and scalable deployment of a Netflix application on Kubernetes, integrating DevSecOps best practices.
+ > The project focuses on the secure and scalable deployment of a Netflix application on Kubernetes, integrating DevSecOps best practices.

 ## CI/CD Pipeline Diagram